SAINT MARY of EGYPT (c.344-c.421), holy woman and hermitess

 As was his custom each year, a priest named Zosimus would leave his monastery and spend Lent in the desert.
-He had come upon the hermitess, who was now well advanced in years, and she related the marvelous story of her conversion.
+He had come upon Mary, who was now known as a hermitess and who was now well advanced in years, and she related the marvelous story of her conversion.
 She asked him to return to the banks of the Jordan on Holy Thursday of the following year and bring her Holy Communion.

 The priest was true to his word and returned the following Lent bearing the Eucharist.
 Mary told him to come back again the next year, but to the place where he had originally met her, adding that he would find her at that time in whatever condition God might ordain.